psparmeet14/explore-devops/kubernetes-basics.md

 > 💡 Use `-o wide` to get more context.
 Use `--watch` to observe changes in real-time.
 Aliases like `po`, `rs`, and `svc` can speed up your workflow.

 ---

+# 🧰 Advanced Kubernetes Commands

+More useful `kubectl` and `az` commands to manage deployments, logs, namespaces, configs, and Azure AKS clusters.

+---

+## 📄 1.
+Export Resources as YAML

+- `kubectl get deployment currency-exchange -o yaml`
+  View deployment definition in YAML format.

+- `kubectl get deployment currency-exchange -o yaml >> deployment.yaml`
+  Save the deployment YAML to a file.

+- `kubectl get service currency-exchange -o yaml >> service.yaml`
+  Save the service YAML definition to a file.

+---

+## 🔄 2.
+Apply and Compare YAML Files

+- `kubectl diff -f deployment.yaml`
+  Shows differences between the live and desired state.

+- `kubectl apply -f deployment.yaml`
+  Applies configuration changes to the cluster.
+  > `apply` is used to manage resources using declarative config files.

+---

+## 🧹 3.
+Delete Resources by Label

+- `kubectl delete all -l app=currency-exchange`
+  Deletes all resources with the label `app=currency-exchange`.

+---

+## 📜 4.
+View Pod Logs

+- `kubectl logs <POD_ID>`
+  View logs of a specific pod.

+- `kubectl logs -f <POD_ID>`
+  Stream (follow) the logs.

+- `kubectl logs <POD_ID> -n <NAMESPACE>`
+  View logs from a pod in a specific namespace.

+---

+## 📦 5.
+Work With Namespaces

+- `kubectl get po -n workflow`
+  List pods in the `workflow` namespace.

+- `kubectl get ns`
+  List all namespaces in the cluster.

+- `kubectl get deployments -n <your-namespace>`
+  View deployments within a specific namespace.

+---

+## 🧭 6.
+Manage Contexts

+- `kubectl config current-context`
+  Get the current context name.

+- `kubectl config current-context master`
+  Set context to `master`.

+- `kubectl config get-contexts`
+  List all configured contexts in your kubeconfig file.

+- `kubectl config use-context <context_name>`
+  Switch to a different context.

+---

+## ☁️ 7.
+Azure AKS Integration

+- `az login`
+  Log in to your Azure account.

+- `az aks get-credentials --resource-group env_devtest-rg-cin-dev --name devtest-aks-cin-dev`
+  Adds the AKS cluster context to your kubeconfig.
+  > Merges the AKS context to `~/.kube/config`.

+- `az account set --subscription 12bea123-1234-4aff-12e1-a3123fd12eef1`
+  Switches active subscription.

+---

+## 🔌 8.
+Port Forwarding

+- `kubectl port-forward <CONTAINER_ID> 9000 9001 -n workflow`
+  Port forward local ports to a container in the `workflow` namespace.
+  > Commonly used for accessing services (e.g., JMX) running inside pods.

+---

+## 🧮 9.
+Get Image Tag of a Deployment

+- `kubectl get deployment -o yaml -n workflow | findstr "image:"`
+  Useful for checking which image/tag a tenant is running.

+---

+## ♻️ 10.
+Restart Pods by Selector

+- `kubectl delete pods --selector=app.kubernetes.io/name=monolith -n <namespace>`
+  Deletes pods by label — they will be recreated by the ReplicaSet.

+---

+## ⚖️ 11.
+Scale Deployments

+- `kubectl scale deployment <deployment-name> --replicas=<desired-number-of-pods>`
+  Scale up or down by modifying the number of replicas.

+> ✅ Tip: Scaling is instant; it's handled by updating the replica count in the underlying ReplicaSet.

+---